scottyeager/info_foundation/src/decentralization/councils/threefold_councils.md

 ## [Technology Council](technology_council.md)

 The ThreeFold Project is heavily depending of technology and thus there is a Technology Council.
-This council is involved in the day-to-day technology decisions that are to be made.
+This council is involved in the technology decisions that are to be made e.g. validation of software, upgrades.

 > [learn more](technology_council.md)